 In addition to the STEAM workshops, Yellowstone will offer additional teacher workshops in 2020, including Honoring Tribal Legacies, Monday, July 27, 2020, to Friday, July 31, 2020, and another Yellowstone specific workshop open to all formal and non-formal educators, Wednesday, October 14, 2020, to Sunday, October 18, 2020.
 More information about these specific workshops will be announced in the coming weeks, including costs and how to register.

 “Yellowstone National Park is the perfect backdrop and laboratory for teachers to immerse themselves in experiential place-based learning,” said Amanda Hagerty, assistant director of Institute programming at Yellowstone Forever.
 “The information and skillsets gained through these workshops can be transformed across a variety of educational disciplines and locations.”

 To participate in one of the STEAM Teacher Workshops, interested teachers must fill out an application.
-A registration fee, which include meals and lodging, is required if selected to attend.
+A registration fee, which includes meals and lodging, is required if selected to attend.
 Programs are based in Gardiner, Montana, at Yellowstone Forever’s Overlook Field Campus.
-Teacher workshop applications are due February 28, 2019 and selected teachers will be contacted by April 1, 2019.
+Teacher workshop applications are due Saturday, February 29, 2020, and selected teachers will be contacted by Wednesday, April 1, 2020.